enteleform-releases/SublimeText--SlideNav/README.md

 ## USAGE

-These are the included commands & keybindings:
+These are the included commands & keybindings

 		Insert_MediaFile